TSI-Projects/web-dev-tools-project/README.md

 bun run dev
 ```

+This will launch a development server at http://localhost:3000, allowing you to make changes and see them in real-time.

 ## Production

+When you're ready to prepare your application for production deployment, follow these steps:

+### Build the Application

-Build the application for production:
+To build the application for production, execute the following command:

 ```bash
 # npm